1991 Men's Hockey Champions Trophy

 The 1991 Men's Hockey Champions Trophy was the 13th edition of the Hockey Champions Trophy, an international men's field hockey tournament organized by the FIH.
 It took place from 12 to 22 September 1991 in the Olympiastadion in Berlin, Germany.

 The hosts Germany won their fourth title by finishing first in the round-robin tournament.
+This was the last major tournament appearance by the Soviet Union.